cornmonger/elseRPG/README.md

 # elseRPG
-A composite model RPG engine that provides text, graphical, and procedural user interfaces.
+A composite model RPG engine that provides textual, graphical, and procedural user interfaces.